antarctica/magic-projects-portfolio/README.md

 Once provisioned the following steps need to be taken manually:

 1. configure [repository mirroring](https://gitlab.data.bas.ac.uk/WSF/bas-gitlab#repository-mirroring) between the
-   BAS GitLab instance and the corresponding GitLab.com repository created by Terraform
+   BAS GitLab instance and the corresponding GitLab.com repository created by Terraform by creating a personal access token in GitLab.com

 ## Development